 This period also saw the beginning of the Playhouse’s acclaimed Performance Outreach Program (POP) Tour, in which a brand new, Playhouse-commissioned work brings the magic of theatre into San Diego schools.
 The Playhouse’s continued its commitment to developing new plays and musicals with the launch of its Page To Stage New Play Development Program, spawning the Pulitzer Prize-winning I Am My Own Wife.

-Led for the last decade by 2017 Tony Award winner Christopher Ashley, the Playhouse has solidified its reputation of originating new work, producing a total of 95 world premieres and sending 32 productions to Broadway – including the currently-running hit musicals Come From Away, Escape to Margaritaville and SUMMER: The Donna Summer Musical.
+Led for the last decade by 2017 Tony Award winner Christopher Ashley, the Playhouse has solidified its reputation of originating new work, producing a total of 95 world premieres and sending 32 productions to Broadway – including the currently-running hit musicals Come From Away and SUMMER: The Donna Summer Musical.

 Deepening the Playhouse’s connection to the San Diego community, Christopher Ashley inaugurated the Resident Theatre Program in 2008, providing a temporary home each year for an up-and-coming theatre company.
 In 2011, he spearheaded the innovative Without Walls (WOW) series of site-inspired and immersive theatre.
 The Playhouse hosts a biennial WOW Festival featuring local and international artists in vibrant, interactive experiences that amplify the energy of the city.